Instance 1: Client arrested on mistaken identity and strip searched

-Our client’s case involved two incidents where he was unlawfully treated by the police.
-The first instance involved an unknown person using the client’s name when they were arrested by the police.
+Our client’s case involved two incidents where he got unlawful treatment by the police because of mistaken identity.
+The first instance involved an unknown person using the client’s name when that person was arrested by the police.
 After the person did not appear at their court hearing, the court issued a warrant for the arrest of SF.
 The police turned up at the client’s house asking if he was SF, to which he replied in the affirmative.
 SF was arrested, taken to the police station and strip searched.
 It was not until after this humiliating and traumatic saga that the police realised that they had made an error.

 The second incident occurred two years later.
 SF went to the police station to report the police assault that had happened at the time of the incident.
 The police asked him if his name was SF, arrested him because of the same warrant, and put him into a correctional centre.